| lockout What it isAs everyone knows, or should know, firewalls are access control

 are suspect because they got past fwallin.

 This will make the kernel send all of the packets to the system log.
+DROP

 is also built-in.
 If you've a working firewall you likely already

 have this as your last input rule.
+Setting

-up syslog
+up sysloglockout

 works by reading from a named pipe and parsing the results. syslogd